Pulley and Roller Lagging Information

 Pulley and roller lagging is the process of covering the surface of rollers or pulleys to increase traction, prevent premature wear, improve alignment between the roller/pulley and a belt, and extend the overall lifetime of the system.
 Lagging is also used to protect the surface of the roller or pulley from damaging media such as rocks, abrasive materials, and or chemicals.
 Pulley and roller lagging is often used in conveyor applications.

 Some specialty pulley and roller lagging includes ceramic pieces inserted into rubber lagging and/or ceramic coating on a rubber lagging.
 Both ceramic and rubber lagging can appear like a tire, as many surface textures allow for high traction and water run-off.
-Diamond, herringbone, chevron, aligner groove, and circumferential groove are some common patterns exhibited by pulley and roller lagging, although others may also be available.
+Some common patterns exhibited by pulley and lagging:

-Other types of pulley and roller laggings include rolls, sheets and sleeve.
+Other types of pulley and roller lagging include rolls, sheets, and sleeve.
 Roll-shaped configurations are long, narrow materials wrapped into a roll.
 Sheets refer to a full sheet of material that is typically cut to size and used to completely cover the face of the roller and/or pulley.
 Pulley and roller lagging sleeves slide over the pulley and roller.
-All configurations of pulley and roller lagging may be applied to using adhesive, bolts, or welding.
+All configurations of pulley and roller lagging may be applied by using adhesive, bolts, or welding.

 Considerations for choosing pulley and roller lagging include thickness and width of the lagging required, and the lengths of the pulley and roller, and of the lagging itself.
 Other considerations may be necessary depending on the make and manufacturer.